 How to Take Photos for Virtual Staging

-- Remove all items from the room that you don't want to be included in your virtually staged photo
+- Remove all items from the room that you don't want included in your virtually staged photo

-- Ensure all lightbulbs work and are of the same color temperature
+- Ensure light bulbs are the same color temperature

 - Turn off all fans

-- Use a DSLR camera with a professional quality wide angle lens (18-22mm)
+- Use a DSLR camera with a professional quality wide angle lens (typically 18-22mm)

 - Save photos in a high-quality JPG format (at least 2,000 pixels wide)